 No, this could jeopardize test security.
 You agree to these terms when signing the Test Site Administrator Registration and Agreement form.

 3. Must test proctors sign a Test Site Administrator Registration and Agreement form?

 No, only the test site administrators sign agreement forms with the state.
 A test site administrator can view the reports/results from the tests.
 Teachers should identify their proctors.

 5. Is there a practice test (pre-test) for any exam?

 Not for the Workplace Readiness Assessment.
 Yes for specified TSAs within certain dates.
 See the Idaho Overview chart for a complete listing of pre-tests.

 6. Will the student receive a certificate for passing exams?

 Yes.
-Test site administrators can print a CTECS Workplace Readiness certificate for all passing students directly from their E-SESS accounts.
-The certificate applies only to the official WRA and not to the Technical Skills Assessments (TSAs).
-SkillStack is offered in Idaho to deliver digital credentials behind the TSAs.
+Test site administrators can print a CTECS Workplace Readiness certificate and Technical Skills certificate for all passing students directly form their E-SESS accounts.
+SkillStack is offered in Idaho to deliver digital credentials beyond the TSAs.

 7. Do you offer refunds or credits for this assessment?

 No. It is not necessary since there is no charge for unused test tickets.